makogan02/cse15l-lab-reports/Lab3.md

 * The last command-line is -c which displays the count of matching lines.
-Chatgpt states: "Count Matching Lines (-c): This option displays the count of matching lines instead of the lines themselves. grep -c "pattern" file.txt"
+Chatgpt states: "Count Matching Lines (-c): This option displays the count of matching lines instead of the lines themselves. grep -c "pattern" file.txt".
 Here is grep -c applied to both files.

 ![image](grep7.png)
 ![image](grep8.png)